widalida26/moazone_sam/README.md

 # moazone_sam
-backend api lambda functions for Sam distribution of moazone project
+lambda functions for backend api and Sam distribution